datagrok-ai/public/help/develop/exercises/exercises.md

 the external domain from your web page, whereas CORS prevents you from querying anything outside a reach of your web page's domain.
 Thus Datagrok provides a proxy facility in the neat `fetchProxy` wrapper.

-## Enhancing Datagrok with dialog-based functions
+## Exercise 9: Enhancing Datagrok with dialog-based functions

 In the previous exercises we've learned how the Datagrok function inputs are offered in a dialog window automatically once you run the function.
 In this exercise we find how to expand these dialogs with the behaviour beyond simple